What Do ODM And OEM Mean? // ODM vs. OEM vs. Contract Manufacturing Defined

 Contract Manufacturing 3 – 12 months

 With ODM, you use existing designs from the manufacturer with minimal customizations.
-As a result, you can move quickly and get a product in stock and ready to retail quickly.
+As a result, you can move quickly and get a product in stock and ready for retail.
 This is one of the reasons ODM/Private labels are recommended for first-time buyers.

-ODM can take a month to considerably longer based on the degree of customization.
+ODM can take anywhere from a month to considerably longer, depending on the degree of customization.
 For example, if you are getting a mold made for your product, you should expect it to take at least four weeks to produce.
-In addition, you should expect about 2 -4 weeks to create the product spec sheet and design files.
+Additionally, you can expect to wait approximately 2 -4 weeks for the product spec sheet and design files to be created.

-With contract manufacturing, you create all aspects from scratch, which can take considerable time.
+With contract manufacturing, you create all aspects from scratch, which can take considerable time and effort.
 This includes designing the product, setting up manufacturing, and sourcing components.

-Once the manufacturing lines are set up for mass production, you should expect them to take roughly the same time between all three.
+Once the manufacturing lines are set up for mass production, you can expect them to take roughly the same amount of time between all three.
 The main delays

 Who pays the cost related to molding and tooling